Lincoln Law School

 College of Social Science

-Amal lectures in European Union Law and teaches on the Legal Systems & Skills module on the undergraduate programme.
-She is the module co-ordinator of EU Internal Market Law and teaches EU External Relations Law on the LLM International Law and International Business Law courses.
-Amal is also a personal tutor for Law and Criminology, a member of the University’s Race Equality Steering Group and the Law School’s Student Participation Officer.
+Amal teaches European Union Law, Human Rights in the UK and Legal Systems & Skills on the undergraduate programmes.
+She is the module co-ordinator of EU Internal Market Law and teaches The EU as a Global Actor: EU External Relations Law on the LLM International Law and International Business Law courses.
+Amal is also the Law School’s Year 1 Tutor, Study Abroad Co-ordinator and a member of the University’s Race Equality Steering Group and the College of Social Science Internationalisation Working Group.